metrorailings/OwlBlog/content/posts/week-9-insights-1.md

 Devontae Booker making some real hay on the ground, thanks to some solid blocking from the offensive line.
 It also helps that the Raiders are playing a bit soft in their pass coverage.

 Good study from the Raiders defense, not biting on the fake receiver screen knowing that Kadarius Toney can also throw the ball.

+Without Henry Ruggs and Hunter Renfrow, the Raiders offense seems to have died.
+I need to see what the Giants are doing exactly to take Darren Waller out of this game.
+My hunch is they're bracketing him in coverage, forcing Carr to look elsewhere for a more open window.